google/docsy/content/en/docs/Organizing/site-guidance.md

   Optional guidance about authoring Docsy and Hugo based website content.
 ---

+As mentioned in the [About](/about') page, Docsy is a pre-configured theme for the [Hugo](https://gohugo.io/) site generator.
+Therefore, you will eventually reach a point where you need to know a bit more about Hugo.

-The following include some of the differences you should be aware of when authoring content for your Docsy and Hugo base website.
+Use the following information to learn about some of the differences, as well as how to optimize your content when authoring for a Docsy and Hugo based website.

 ### Content nested within nested lists